From idea to live product

 Do you need to know how to code to use Claude Code?

-No. Harrison Painter is not a developer.
+No. Harrison is not a developer.
 He directed Claude Code using design thinking, UX research, and business strategy.
-The AI wrote the code.
+AI wrote the code.
 The human made every decision about what to build, who to build it for, and what quality bar to hold it to.

-The 7 Levels of AI
+The 7 Levels of AI Proficiency

 You know AI exists and you have tried it.
 You type requests the way you would type into a search engine.
 The outputs feel hit-or-miss because they are.